-The Company has evaluated subsequent events.
-The Company entered into a Placement Agent's Agreement dated March 13, 2012, with Network 1 Financial Securities, Inc. ("Network 1") as placement agent, which allows for the sale of the Company's common stock at a purchase price of \$1.12 per share and 100% warrant coverage to purchase shares of common stock at an exercise price of \$1.25 per share.
-The Company also entered into a Placement Agent's Agreement, dated March 13, 2012, with Network 1 as placement agent, which allows for the sale of Units, each Unit consisting of the right to receive shares of common stock of up to four whollyowned subsidiaries of the Company and a warrant to purchase three-fourths (3/4) of one share of the Company's common stock.
+The Company has evaluated subsequent events through the date of the filing of these financial statements.
+On February 22, 2013, the Company entered into a Securities Purchase Agreement with certain accredited investors for the issuance and sale in a private placement of an aggregate of \$2,550,000 of Units at a purchase price of \$0.75 per Unit.
+Each Unit consists of one share of Series A 8% convertible preferred stock, par value \$.001 per share, and a warrant to purchase one and one-quarter shares of the Company's common stock, par value \$.001 per share (subject to adjustment) at an exercise price of \$1.00 per whole share (subject to adjustment).
+The Company will use the net proceeds of the private placement for working capital, FDA trials, securing licensing partnerships, and general corporate purposes.
+The Company entered into a Placement Agent's Agreement dated March 11, 2013, with Network 1 Financial Securities, Inc. ("Network 1") as placement agent, which allows for the sale of the Company's common stock at a purchase price of \$0.75 per share and 100% warrant coverage to purchase shares of common stock at an exercise price of \$1.00 per share.
+The Company also entered into a Placement Agent's Agreement, dated March 11, 2013, with Network 1 as placement agent, which allows for the sale of Units, each Unit consisting of the right to receive shares of common stock of up to four wholly-owned subsidiaries of the Company and a warrant to purchase three-fourths (/4) of one share of the Company's common stock.